 In the UK, nearly one-third of working parents and carers report experiencing high levels of stress.
-This issue not only affects the wellbeing of employees but also has significant implications for employers, with our latest MFI Report finding that 80% of those who identify as 'very stressed' struggle to maintain focus at work.1
+This issue not only affects the wellbeing of employees but also has significant implications for employers, with our latest MFI Report finding that 76% of those who identify as 'very stressed' are sometimes so stressed they find it hard to function.1

 As an employer, addressing high stress levels among employees is essential - not only for the wellbeing of your team but also for the overall success of your organisation.
 By implementing effective support strategies, you can improve employee wellbeing and drive better business performance.
 But how can you identify which roles and departments are facing high stress, and provide the right support to help both your employees and your business thrive?